slatedocs/slate/source/index.md

 # API Endpoints

-NewsWhip provides 2 different endpoints designed for different use cases, each, available at different commercial rates.
+NewsWhip provides 2 different endpoints designed for different use cases, each available at varying commercial rates.

 * `GET` requests: best suited for finding real-time trending articles in any niche and social network, with or without video and published in any country up to a week ago.
 * `POST` requests: best suited for very precise article filtering, real-time analytics, aggregations and reporting.
 These APIs slice and dice our data in any form you want.